tomsquest/docker-radicale/README.md

 ## Multi-architecture

-The correct image type for your architecture will be automatically selected by Docker.
+The correct image type for your architecture will be automatically selected by Docker, whether it is amd64 or arm64 (RaspberryPI).

 ## Extending the image